 To determine whether or not a house is aluminum wired, the wires which deliver electricity to the power sockets and smaller appliances (not the fridge) need to be checked.
 If you notice any change in temperature of sockets or sparks coming from the socket, strange smells or anything particularly odd such as lights blowing quite often, then there could be a problem with aluminum wiring.
 Though, often there are no warning signs before a house fire caused by aluminum wiring.

 In order to remove virtually all the risk caused by aluminum wiring in a house, all the connections between copper and aluminum wires need to be found and altered.
 Both the copper and aluminum wires need to be cleaned to remove any oxidant remaining on them.
-Then, a COPALUM connector which is made up of a cylinder and small piece of copper wire, is crimped together to join the wires.
-This is quite a time consuming process, even in a normal sized house and it is very important to ensure that each and every connection is modified.
-For this reason, it is recommended to consult a professional and we can help.
-Contact us today!
+This is quite a time-consuming process, even in a normal sized house and it is very important to ensure that each and every connection is modified.
+For this reason, it is recommended to consult a professional.